-The SACT dataset contains information about chemotherapy treatment received by patients such as regimen type, planned and actual number of cycles, dose and route of administration.
+The SACT dataset contains information about chemotherapy treatment received by patients such as regimen type, planned and actual number of cycles, dose, and route of administration.
 Information on the complete dataset can be accessed here.
+SACT is not available for patients treated in Wales.

 Regimen start dates were compared to the audit dates of diagnosis and surgery to determine whether chemotherapy was given in the neo-adjuvant or adjuvant setting, or as standalone treatment.
-SACT is not available for Welsh patients.

-This year adjuvant chemotherapy use in patients undergoing major resection for stage III colon cancer is reported at trust/hospital/MDT level.
+Information from SACT, supplemented with HES-APC/ PEDW data, was used to measure adjuvant chemotherapy use in patients undergoing major resection for stage III colon cancer is reported at trust/hospital/MDT level.